graulund/andys-charts/README.md

 ## Caveats

-This library is still very young, and still shows signs of made for a very specific use case.
+This library is still very young, and very much shows signs of being made for a very specific use case.
 This means that there are some things about it that are not perfect, but may be fixed in the near future:

-* There's no proper NPM package for this.
-As explained in the intro, this was mainly made to be an addition to certain pages that are largely static when it comes to the client-side.
+* **There's no proper NPM package for this.** As explained in the intro, this was mainly made to be an addition to certain pages that are largely static when it comes to the client-side.
 So, as it is right now, it's not made to fit into a larger front end web infrastructure with a package manager.
 This should not be a big deal to change.
-* It's mainly made to show track plays per day, only ever encountering relatively small values, meaning this charting library does not support any values higher than 15 (at least in theory, I haven't tested it)
+* It's mainly made to show track plays per day, only ever encountering relatively small values, meaning this charting library **does not support any values higher than 15** (at least in theory, I haven't tested it.)
-* The X axis is definitely hardcoded to be a time axis.
-That's part of the simplicity of the project.
+* **The X axis is definitely hardcoded to be a time axis.** That's part of the simplicity of the project.

 But hey, this project may not apply to everyone — even still, I wanted to share the code in the hopes somebody can use it for something!
 Yay! 🎉

+## License

+MIT